-If then continence appears useful, even necessary, in any conjugal life, something must be done to prepare for it.
+THE FLESH AND THE SPIRIT117for the most part ineffective.
+If the whole Christian life is not based on the human foundation of good will it must necessarily wane under the pressure of instinct and te. influence of a corrupt society.If then continence appears useful, even necessary, in any conjugal life, something must be done to prepare for it.
 The cruel struggles of conscience that ravage so many homes that wish to respect the law of God can be explained in part by the lack of preparation for sacrifice and generosity.
 In the Middle Ages, the Church drew the attention of young couples to this on their wedding day.
 The texts of certain rituals provide evidence of this.
 The celebrated formula according to which "all is permitted in marriage" has played havoc with the education of many engaged persons.
+Every state of life supposes renouncement.
 Every state of life must practice some asceticism.
-Every state of life that leads a redeemed sinner to eternal life must be marked with the sign of the cross.

-If young people can see continence as one of the positive conditions for the fruitfulness of their love, they will not wait for the imperious counsel of circumstance.
+Every state of life that leads a redeemed sinner to the fruitfulness of their love, they will not wait for the imperious counsel of circumstance.
 In an act of mutual accord they will impose upon themselves the generosities which Christian conscience asks of them.
-They will no longer consider as unpleasant demands of an inhuman morality that which, visibly, gives depth and fulfillment to their love.
+They will no longer consider as unpleasant demands of an inhuman morality that which, visibly, gives elept and fulfillment to their love.